Want to Travel and Work Online? This is the First Thing You Should Build

 Create one freebie — something useful you can give away in exchange for an email.
 A short checklist, a one-page guide, a story that helps someone else take a step.
 Keep it simple.

-Pick a platform — if writing comes naturally, use Substack.
+Pick a platform — if writing comes naturally, use Substack (I highly recommend).
 It lets you share your ideas and build your list at the same time.
 Prefer video or audio?
 Start a YT channel or a podcast, but use ConvertKit or Flodesk and build your email list from Day 1.

 Share your link — put it on your Instagram, in your email signature, under your videos, on your pinned tweet.
 Anywhere someone might find you.